DenisFrezzato/hyper-ts/docs/modules/index.ts.md

 ## chainFirst (method)

-Combine two (sequential) effectful actions, keeping only the result of the first
+Combine two effectful actions, keeping only the result of the first

 **Signature**